Niksharpkings/e-xpressilize/README.md

 ** this will install all the dependencies in the package.json file. make sure your in the root directory of the project) = $ <code> npm install <code>

-- Step 2: enter in console terminal) go to your .env and change DROP_IT: 'true' = $ <code> npm run start <code>
+- Step 2: enter in console terminal)

-  // Third We Will seed the database with some data
-= $ <code> node seeds/index.js <code>

-  // Fourth We Will run the server, but before you do make sure to change  DROP_IT: 'false' in the .env file.
 = $ <code> npm run start <code>

+# if you want to have seeded data in the database continue to the next step, otherwise enjoy.

+- Step 3: enter in console terminal)
+= $ ctrl + C to exit the server

+  Step 4: We Will seed the database with some data
+= $ <code> npm run seed <code>

+  Step 5: We Will run the server again, but now it will be with seeded data in the database = $ <code> npm run start <code>

 git add -A